vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0461
 Act after taking into account the cost,
 The benefit and the resultant net. *
-PS
+(P.S.
+Sundaram)

 0462
 Nothing is hard for him who acts with
 Worthy counsels weighing facts.
-SB
+( Shuddhananda Bharatiar)

 0463
 The wise will never, in the hope of profit,
 Launch an undertaking to lose their capital.*
-DL
+(W.H.
+Drew and  J. Lazarus)
 Yes
 0464
 Those who fear the disgrace of failure
 Will not launch thoughtless ventures. *
-PS
+(P.S.
+Sundaram)

 0465
 Ill considered aggressive operations serve
 Only to mobilize and strengthen the enemy.
-CR
+(C. Rajagopalachari)

 0466
 It is ruinous to do what should not be done,
 And ruinous to leave undone what should be done.
-PS
+(P.S.
+Sundaram)

 0467
 Think before you launch.
 To launch and then think is disgrace.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0468
 Undetermined efforts of any scheme
 Are bound to fail even if backed by many.
-NV
+(N.V.K.
+Ashraf)

 0469
 Even perfect schemes can fail when there is Imperfection in the division of labour.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0470
 Think and act without incurring scorn.
 The world will not approve what is improper. *
-PS
+(P.S.
+Sundaram)

 Notes:
 461. Compare with 676.
-"Weigh well before you plunge: the inputs, impediments and gain" - PS
+"Weigh well before you plunge: the inputs, impediments and gain" - (P.S.
+Sundaram)
-463. PS would say: "It is not wisdom to lose the capital for the sake of interest"
+463. (P.S.
+Sundaram) would say: "It is not wisdom to lose the capital for the sake of interest"
 469. This couplet can be rendered with different meanings:
-Even worthy schemes can fail when there is dearth in apportionment of tasks - NV Even good works go wrong if they don't match the recipient's nature - SI Even a good scheme goes awry when contributions don't come equally from all - PS, NV Even reliable schemes can fail when responsibilities are not shared equally - NV
+Even worthy schemes can fail when there is dearth in apportionment of tasks - (N.V.K.
+Ashraf) Even good works go wrong if they don't match the recipient's nature - (K.R.
+Srinivasa Iyengar) Even a good scheme goes awry when contributions don't come equally from all - (P.S.
+Sundaram), (N.V.K.
+Ashraf) Even reliable schemes can fail when responsibilities are not shared equally - (N.V.K.
+Ashraf)

 048
 Knowing the strength